ribesstefano/PROTAC-Splitter/README.md

 The train and test datasets are assembled in the notbook: [notebooks/data_curation.ipynb](notebooks/data_curation.ipynb).

 Raw CSV data are expected to be placed in the `data/raw` directory.

+## Code Cleaning

+- Started organizing Anders' curation code into a set of files in the `protac_splitter/gnn` directory.
+- Clustering code needs some polishing and refactoring, i.e., handling plotting and visualizations
+- There is a huge function for generating the train/val/test splits, but I still don't understand how it differs from other functions in the clustering file...